 Collaboration is at the heart of improvisation.
 The best improvised music, both on record and live, usually involves two or more musicians.
 Solos can be fascinating, but they rarely push the artist into new realms of innovation.
 When multiple artists play together, though, they are forced to engage in a dialogue, bouncing ideas back and forth and changing their form and content in the process (Bagatellen 2005; Sylvian 2009).
 Humor, surprise, and invention can emerge from the unexpected collisions between differing mindsets and styles, meaning that the best collaborative improvisations are greater than the sum of their individual parts.
 Many improvisers even go so far as to consider their practices, which place value on pragmatism and compromise, as a model of egalitarian dialogue or as a model of democracy as such; improvisation can reflect collective dreams of utopian spaces and societies.
 Improvisation in the classroom is not located solely within the reflective minds of teachers, but rather in the collaborative give-and-take between teachers and students (or in the collaboration between co-teachers with complimentary approaches, who can produce superior results together compared to that which one teacher can accomplish alone).
+In terms of educational philosophy, improvisation is most closely aligned to the pragmatic progressivism of John Dewey.
 I know that I’m often at my best when I teach lessons that are neither entirely teacher-centered nor purely student-centered—the grey area in between in which there is freedom within structure is what allows for a truly equitable transference, sharing, and celebration of knowledge.
-Thus, in terms of educational philosophy, improvisation is most closely aligned to the pragmatic progressivism of John Dewey.
+Indeed, it is in these times when we most effectively teach students to improvise–for example, teaching how to use mental math and problem solving skills to estimate the answer to math problems that cannot be solved precisely.

 The meaning of aesthetic success vs. failure must be rethought with reference to improvisation.
 I’m reminded of a quote from James Joyce’s Ulysses: “A man of genius makes no mistakes.
 His errors are volitional and are the portals of discovery” (Joyce 1922 p.
 190).
 In improvisation, “success” and “failure” no longer refer to relative states of (im)perfection.
 Instead, greater importance is accorded to how one responds to mistakes—ideally, one treats them as productive opportunities, as “portals of discovery” as in the Joyce quote.
 In philosophy, one might identify this perspective with the Hegelian dialectic, in which truth emerges through an evolutionary process of error (Roberts 2011).
 One of the major influences on contemporary improvisation is the composer and conceptual artist John Cage (who, ironically, distrusted improvisation), and his emphasis on trusting to aleatoric / chance / non-deterministic processes can expand our definition not only of aesthetic quality, but also of educational ability.
 The desire for perfection / perfectibility in teaching is as counterproductive as it is foolish.
 Instead of evaluating teachers based on how their students match up with object-oriented standards assessments, perhaps we might try to evaluate them on how they respond—how they improvise—to novel situations.
 Success is something one can only approach asymptotically, so we must accept and even invite the possibility of failure along the way.
 Here I’m thinking of another powerful quote, this time from Samuel Beckett’s late novel Nohow On: “Ever tried.
 Ever failed.
 No matter.
 Try again.
 Fail again.
 Fail better” (Beckett 1995 p.
 89).